ta5een/t5os/README.md

     make iso
     ```

-    This build step requires `xorriso`, `grub-common` and `grub-pc-bin` to be
+    This build step requires `xorriso`, `grub-common`, and `grub-pc-bin` to be
-    available in your system.
+    available on your system.
 Alternatively, follow the [Docker instructions
     below](#docker) to build the `.iso` image without needing to install these
     tools locally.